syarifhasibuan/address-book/README.md

 ## Feature

 -   Static contact list
--   Search contact by name
+-   Search contact by all parameter
 -   Shortcut key to focus on search bar

 ## Preview